Trusts and foundations

 Projects supported by the Foundation have made an important contribution to Australian life by supporting research into cancer and eye disease, medical science generally, and social welfare projects in urban and regional Australia.

-The Sylvia and Charles Viertel Charitable Foundation has supported the Leukaemia Foundation of Queensland since 1994.
-This generous support has been directed towards the following programs:
+The Sylvia and Charles Viertel Charitable Foundation has supported the Leukaemia Foundation since 1994.
+This generous support has been directed towards programs such as the Fit to Thrive program, Survivorship program research, Townsville accommodation project, Medical research, Organisational development, Health and welfare, and the purchase of new beds.